 For the majority of fiction authors, you’ll be claiming all rights reserved.
 If you’re hoping to sell your book and build an audience of readers, you’ll definitely need to use the standard author copyright.
 That ensures no one can legally copy, distribute, or use your story and characters.

 You’ll want those rights so you can earn profit from all the sales.
-You also might be able to sell film or other creative rights too (though you should probably review this with a lawyer first).
+You also might be able to sell the film or other creative rights too (though you should probably review this with a lawyer first).

-If you’re a teacher, researcher, or other non-fiction creator, you might find the creative commons license more appealing.
+If you’re a teacher, researcher, or another non-fiction creator, you might find the creative commons license more appealing.
 These licenses take a few different forms and give the freedom to make your work available for education or further research.

 In The Books